giangalv/MIR_250_and_UR5_E/README.md

 ```

 #### **After time sync**
-Keep in mind, that the time sync causes the mir_bridge to freeze.
-Therefore online time syncs are not recommended.
+Keep in mind, that the time sync causes the mir_bridge to freeze and creates problems during the navigation syncronization.

 # RVIZ demo test
 ```bash